 Next Steps to Consider

-- If you have recurrent miscarriage and have not been tested for APS, work with your doctor to do so
+- If you have recurring miscarriages/ recurrent pregnancy loss (RPL) and have not been tested for Antiphospholipid Syndrome (APS), work with your doctor to do so

 - If you have been diagnosed with APS, work with your doctor on a protocol for your next pregnancy